+However, if you have other sources of income such as a Gold and silver IRA rollover, you may be able to make contributions to your Roth IRA.
 But what if you don't have a job, that is, and you still want a Roth?
 Once you're sure you won't need the cash to make ends meet, set up an IRA if you don't already have one.
 A Roth or traditional IRA will work, although the Roth is more flexible with regard to withdrawals.
 You don't get a tax deduction for investing money in a Roth IRA, but you can withdraw your contributions without taxes or penalties.
 However, their income is prohibited until age 59 and a half.

 After that, Roth IRA distributions are tax-free.
 You can withdraw any contributions you have made to your Roth IRA at any time, without paying taxes or penalties.
 However, you may have to pay taxes and penalties on your Roth IRA earnings.
 Although this is not true in all cases, if you pay taxes on any type of income derived from work, there is a good chance that you can make contributions to the Roth IRA.